 In May 2016 he joined the group of Prof. Paul Brennan at the University of Oxford as a postdoctoral fellow focussing his research interests in fragment based approaches to small molecule inhibitors of several important biological targets.

-In January 2018 he moved to Manchester Metropolitan University as a lecturer in medicinal chemistry where his group focusses on both medicinal and synthetic organic chemistry.
+In January 2018 he moved to Manchester Metropolitan University as a lecturer in medicinal chemistry where his research group focussed on the development of novel synthetic methodology.